 By 9:00 AM, a 5-11 alarm was sounded, bringing 59 pieces of fire equipment to the scene.
-Ambulances, police squadrons, even police cars, were pressed into service to carry victims to five different hospitals.
+Ambulances, police squadrons, and even police cars were pressed into service to carry victims to five different hospitals.
 Electricity was turned off in a 20-square block area surrounding the scene.
 Ventilating fans were placed on their highest setting in the subway because of the smoke.

 An inspector on the third-floor assembly line, Florence Haislip, said from her hospital bed at Augustana Hospital, “We heard a tremendous explosion which shook the whole building.
 I ran with about 60 other women for the fire escape.
 Some of the women were screaming in panic.
 I saw I wasn’t going to be able to reach the fire escape, so I climbed thru a window, hung by my hands, and dropped.”

 Even as the recovery effort was continuing, Coroner Walter E. McCarron appointed a jury of a dozen men that held its first meeting on April 17th.
 Within a week it became apparent that the loss of 35 lives might have been prevented if regulations had been properly followed and appropriate precautions were taken.